-Name of Placement Setting: Field Instructor:

-Please briefly address each of the following areas:

-- 1. Describe your role in the field placement setting. - 2.
-Describe the kinds of services you were able to provide (i.e. individual, family, research, groups, community liaison, etc.). - 3.
-Was access to your own vehicle necessary in this placement?
-If yes, were you reimbursed for mileage expenses?
-Were you required to purchase additional vehicle insurance?

-4. Were opportunities available for you to attend any professional development seminars/ workshops, etc.?
-If yes, was there any cost to you as a participant?

-5. What recommendations would you make to the agency to enhance this opportunity for future students?
+Na me of Placement Setting: Fie eld Instructor: Plea se briefly address each of the following areas: 1.
+Describe your role in the fi eld placement setting.
+2. Describe the kinds of service groups, community liaison, res you were able to provide (i.e. individual, family, research, etc.).
+3. nicle necessary in this placement?
+If yes, were you reimbursed for mileage ed to purchase additional vehicle insurance?
+4. e for you to attend any professional development seminars/s there any cost to you as a participant?
+5. What recommendations wo uld you make to the agency to enhance this opportunity for future students

-Please assign an appropriate rating from 1 to 4 by checking one of the numbers in each section of the form.
+Please assign an appropriate rating from 1to 4 by checking one of the numbers in each section of the form.

-Unsatisfactor ry Exceller nt The extent to which the field placement met your learning needs.
-1 2 3 4 NA Agency's responsiveness to student education and learning.
+Unsatisfactory Excellent The extent to which the field placement met your learning needs.
+1 2 3 4 NA 🗌 Agency's responsiveness to student education and learning.
 1 2 3 4 NA The extent to which you had the opportunity to learn new concepts and synthesize learning from the classroom.
-1 2 3 4 🗌 NA The workload expectation for yourself as a practicum student.
-1 2 3 4 🗌 NA The field instructor was approachable and supportive regarding suitability of workload and learning experience.
-1 2 3 4 🗌 NA Orientation to the placement setting including your role and responsibilities.
-1 2 3 4 🗌 NA The frequency and method of field supervision.
+1 2 3 4 🔲 NA The workload expectation for yourself as a practicum student.
+1 2 3 4 🔲 NA The field instructor was approachable and supportive regarding suitability of workload and learning experience.
+1 2 3 4 🔲 NA Orientation to the placement setting including your role and responsibilities.
+1 2 3 4 🔲 NA The frequency and method of field supervision.
 1 2 3 4 NA The expectations of the field instructor with respect to assignments and material to be submitted for supervision.
-1 2 3 4 NA

-Comments and Suggestions:
+1 2 3 4 NA□ Comments and Suggestions: